 Here is our list of the best free open source NetFlow analyzers & collectors:

-- Flowscan – A network traffic flow visualization and reporting tool that combines a flow collection engine, a high-performance round-robin database, and a visualization tool (RRDtool) to provide network border traffic views.
+- Flowscan – Network traffic flow visualization and reporting tool that combines a flow collection engine, a high-performance round-robin database, and a visualization tool (RRDtool) to provide network border traffic views.

-- Cflowd – A flexible tool that can sample IPv4, IPv6, MPLS, and Ethernet traffic flows to provide insights into network trends and workloads in the environment of a network service provider.
+- Cflowd – Flexible tool that can sample IPv4, IPv6, MPLS, and ethernet traffic flows to provide insights into network trends and workloads in the environment of a network service provider.

-- NTop – A comprehensive tool for capturing packets, recording traffic, analyzing traffic, and probing network packets for Windows and UNIX devices.
+- NTop – Comprehensive tool for capturing packets, recording traffic, analyzing traffic, and probing network packets for Windows and UNIX devices.

-- Flow-tools – A collection of programs used for collecting, sending, and processing NetFlow data.
+- Flow-tools – Collection of programs used for collecting, sending, and processing NetFlow data.
 It can also be used for generating reports.

-- BPFT – A traffic accounting daemon and data management tool that captures IP traffic.
+- BPFT – Traffic accounting daemon and data management tool that captures IP traffic.

-- Panoptis – A handy tool that collects and analyzes NetFlow data to detect ad block DoS and DDoS attacks.
+- Panoptis – Handy tool that collects and analyzes NetFlow data to detect ad block DoS and DDoS attacks.

-When it comes to almost any software need these days, there tends to be a wide range of options, both paid and free, and the open-source movement remains quite active indeed.
+When it comes to almost any software need these days, there tends to be a wide range of options, both paid and free, and the open-source movement remains quite active.

 Open-source software tends to have remarkable flexibility, either via child builds and projects that spawned off the shortcomings of their forefathers, or by means of exceptional modularity and transparency.
 That would be simply unheard of with any kind of paid, enterprise-level solution.